aperturerobotics/pathrouter/README.md

 **Best Performance:** [Benchmarks speak for themselves](https://github.com/julienschmidt/go-http-routing-benchmark).
 See below for technical details of the implementation.

-**No more server crashes:** You can set a [Panic handler](https://godoc.org/github.com/julienschmidt/httprouter#Router.PanicHandler) to deal with panics occurring during handling a HTTP request.
-The router then recovers and lets the `PanicHandler` log what happened and deliver a nice error page.
+**No more server crashes:** You can set a [Panic handler](https://godoc.org/github.com/aperturerobotics/pathrouter#Router.PanicHandler) to deal with panics.
+The router then recovers and lets the `PanicHandler` log what happened.

-**Perfect for APIs:** The router design encourages to build sensible, hierarchical RESTful APIs.
-Moreover it has built-in native support for [OPTIONS requests](http://zacstewart.com/2012/04/14/http-options-method.html) and `405 Method Not Allowed` replies.

-Of course you can also set **custom [`NotFound`](https://godoc.org/github.com/julienschmidt/httprouter#Router.NotFound) and  [`MethodNotAllowed`](https://godoc.org/github.com/julienschmidt/httprouter#Router.MethodNotAllowed) handlers** and [**serve static files**](https://godoc.org/github.com/julienschmidt/httprouter#Router.ServeFiles).

 ## Usage

-This is just a quick introduction, view the [Docs](http://pkg.go.dev/github.com/julienschmidt/httprouter) for details.
+This is just a quick introduction, view the [Docs](http://pkg.go.dev/github.com/aperturerobotics/pathrouter) for details.

 Let's start with a trivial example: